-The College offers Living Learning Communities (LLC), which mix the curricular, co-curricular, and residential components of a student’s college life.
-The LLCs focus on academics and activities that related to specific courses, programs of study, or themes.
+The College offers Living-Learning Communities (LLCs), which mix the curricular, co-curricular, and residential components of a student’s college life.
+The LLCs focus on academics and activities related to specific courses, programs of study, or themes.
 Past LLCs have centered on eating disorder awareness, service and mentorship through jazz, developing activities for older citizens, simple living, and hunger and homelessness awareness.
 LLCs have a positive impact on academic performance and intellectual development, as they offer a sense of belonging and civic engagement.
 Service work is a requirement of all LLCs.

 Elizabethtown College offers groups and organizations that bring students together in areas of interest such as Melica – a Capella Group, Stamps Scholars Society, Young Americans For Liberty, Ultimate Frisbee Club, Secular Student Alliance of Elizabethtown College, Sketch Comedy Club, Queer Student Union, Social Enterprise Club, and Ice Hockey Club.

-Each Elizabethtown College student is guaranteed to complete at least two of five Signature Learning Experiences (SLEs)—real-world educational opportunities; internship, practicum, or field placement; supervised research; capstone course, project of development of a portfolio; cross-cultural experience; or community-based learning.
+Each Elizabethtown College student is guaranteed to complete at least two of five Signature Learning Experiences (SLEs)—real-world educational opportunities; internship, practicum, or field placement; supervised research; capstone course, project or development of a portfolio; cross-cultural experience; or community-based learning.
 Signature Learning Experiences are real-world educational opportunities that challenge students to think beyond their textbooks.
 The SLEs encourage students to peek behind the scenes and to travel across borders, physical and cultural, to expand their base of knowledge.
-The College calls them “signature” experiences because, from student to student, they are as unique.
+The College calls them “signature” experiences because they are as unique as every student who participates.
 SLEs are what truly make the Elizabethtown experience unique from other colleges.